catalyzeio/stratum-docs/initial-setup.md

 The public hostname for your environment is unique, and will be sent to you during the initial onboarding steps.
 Alternatively you can run the `catalyze sites list` command to see your hostname.

-The next step is to simply add the CNAME rules using your appropriate name and domain:
+The next step is to add the CNAME rules using your appropriate name and domain:

 **Full example:** `mysite.wxyz.com CNAME pod0123.catalyzeapps.com`

-You can also use an ALIAS:
+You can also use an ALIAS if you have a bare domain and your DNS provider supports ALIAS records:

 `wxyz.com ALIAS pod0123.catalyzeapps.com`